Spatio-Temporal Graphical Counterfactuals: An Overview: Introduction

+Moreover, both POM and SCM currently lack the ability to model the spatio-temporal interactions among system units.
+For example, the SUTVA requires no interaction between system units in POM.
+Similarly, SCM, when based on the traditional Bayesian network, does not handle multivariate time series and often overlooks nonstationarity.
+This limitation motivates us to identify a common point to unify the two frameworks and strengthen inference for spatio-temporal counterfactuals.
+Our recent work~\cite{UCN2022, NHCE2024} has proposed a spatio-temporal Bayesian networks (STBNs) model based on a temporal assumption that the cause precedes or parallels the effect in time.
+It is found that the famous complex networks~\cite{resilience2016jianxigao, identification2022tpi, identification2022tsp}, a type of network dynamics used to model spatio-temporal interactions, are also a special case of STBNs.

+Thus, we further conduct this work to build a spatio-temporal graphical counterfactual framework based on STBNs.
+This framework requires two components: (i) STBNs used as the foundation of SCM, (ii) a Forward Counterfactual Inference Algorithm designed on the decomposability of the front-door criterion.
+We then discuss how to get the two points, following the storyline as shown in Fig.~\ref{figure: storyline}.
 Thus, the main contributions of this work are as follows: \begin{enumerate} \item[1.]
-A survey is investigated to discuss the frameworks from POM to SCM, including their theoretical foundations and application approaches.
+A survey is conducted to discuss the frameworks from POM to SCM, including their theoretical foundations and application approaches.
 This part is organized from Section~\ref{section: pom} to Section~\ref{section: diffs}.

 \item[2.]
 A Forward Counterfactual Inference algorithm is designed here to recursively and autonomously infer counterfactuals through causal graphical languages.
 This part is presented as \textbf{Algorithm~\ref{algorithm: FCI}} in Section~\ref{section: fci}.